-- CS-3.3 Provide neighborhood security and crime prevention information and training to citizens, neighborhood groups, and homeowners associations, and work with the community in establishing Neighborhood Watch and other crime prevention programs. - CS-3.4 Fairview's fire and emergency response staffing levels and facilities shall be adequate to meet existing and projected needs. - CS-3.5 Disaster preparedness and emergency response plans covering Fairview shall be regularly updated, and residents and businesses shall be kept informed of such plans and procedures. - GOAL CS-4 Ensure that water, sanitary sewer, storm drainage, and solid waste services are provided to Fairview residents in an efficient, environmentally responsible, financially sound manner. - CS-4.1 Prioritize infrastructure improvements to locations where deficiencies constitute a health and safety hazard or where current service levels do not meet adopted standards. - CS-4.2 Coordinate with water and sewer service providers to ensure they continue to have the capacity available to serve present and future residents.
+- CS-3.3 Provide neighborhood security and crime prevention information and training to citizens, neighborhood groups, and homeowners associations, and work with the community in establishing Neighborhood Watch and other crime prevention programs. - CS-3.4 Fairview's fire and emergency response staffing levels and facilities should be adequate to meet existing and projected needs. - CS-3.5 Disaster preparedness and emergency response plans covering Fairview should be regularly updated, and residents and businesses should be kept informed of such plans and procedures. - GOAL CS-4 Ensure that water, sanitary sewer, storm drainage, and solid waste services are provided to Fairview residents in an efficient, environmentally responsible, financially sound manner. - CS-4.1 Prioritize infrastructure improvements to locations where deficiencies constitute a health and safety hazard or where current service levels do not meet adopted standards. - CS-4.2 Coordinate with water and sewer service providers to ensure they continue to have the capacity available to serve present and future residents.

-CS-4.3 Development may only be approved upon determining that water supply and distribution facilities, and wastewater collection and treatment facilities, are sufficient to serve the project, as determined by the appropriate service provider and the Fairview Fire Protection District.
-CS-4.4 The efficient use of water shall be encouraged through conservation, drought-resistant landscaping, rain gardens and rainwater retention facilities, and the use of graywater or reclaimed water for irrigation.
-CS-4.5 Coordinate infrastructure projects among service providers to minimize costs, disruption of traffic, and disturbance to neighbors.
-CS-4.6 Hydraulic and drainage studies shall be required when necessary to meet County stormwater management requirements, avoid downstream flooding and the need for downstream improvements, and protect water quality.
-CS-4.7 Encourage regular maintenance of water, sewer, and storm drainage systems.
-CD-4.8 New development shall be designed to reduce impervious surfaces and take other measures that reduce runoff and other stormwater-related impacts.
-CD-4.9 Drainage improvements shall be designed to respect and preserve Fairview's natural features, particularly creeks and drainageways.
-CD-4.10 Work with Alameda County Waste Management Authority, the Oro Loma Sanitary District, and solid waste service providers to reduce the volume of solid waste generated in Fairview.
-CD-4.11 Encourage, and where appropriate require, the salvage and reuse of demolition materials and debris at construction sites, consistent with County ordinances.
-CD-4.12 Work with PG&E to reduce safety and fire hazards around transmission and distribution lines, and to pursue additional undergrounding of overhead wires.
+- CS-4.3 Development may only be approved upon determining that water supply and distribution facilities, and wastewater collection and treatment facilities, are sufficient to serve the project, as determined by the appropriate service provider and the Fairview Fire Protection District. - CS-4.4 The efficient use of water shall be encouraged through conservation, drought-resistant landscaping, rain gardens and rainwater retention facilities, and the use of graywater or reclaimed water for irrigation. - CS-4.5 Coordinate infrastructure projects among service providers to minimize costs, disruption of traffic, and disturbance to neighbors. - CS-4.6 Require hydraulic and drainage studies when determined necessary by the Director of the Public Works Agency to meet County stormwater management requirements, avoid downstream flooding and the need for downstream improvements, and protect water quality. - CS-4.7 Encourage regular maintenance of water, sewer, and storm drainage systems. - CS-4.8 New development should be designed to reduce impervious surfaces and take other measures that reduce runoff and other stormwater-related impacts. - CS-4.9 Drainage improvements should be designed to respect and preserve Fairview's natural features, particularly creeks and drainageways. - CS-4.10 Work with Alameda County Waste Management Authority, the Oro Loma Sanitary District, and solid waste service providers to reduce the volume of solid waste generated in Fairview. - CS-4.11 Encourage, and where appropriate require, the salvage and reuse of demolition materials and debris at construction sites, consistent with County ordinances. - CS-4.12 Work with PG&E to reduce safety and fire hazards around transmission and distribution lines, and to pursue additional undergrounding of overhead wires.